SRombauts/UEPlasticPlugin/README.md

 3. then check-in (submit) the assets, either from within the Editor, or from the GUI after closing the Editor (the benefit of closing is you ensure that everything is saved)
 4. when needed, close the Editor and update the workspace again

-If you try to use a full workspace (with Plastic SCM GUI instead of Gluon) you will often need to update the workspace before being able to checkin.
+If you try to use a full workspace (with Unity Version Control GUI instead of Gluon) you will often need to update the workspace before being able to checkin.

 ##### Task branches

 Handling of binary assets works best in only one branch (regardless of the source control used) since they cannot be merged, and since they increase the cost (time/bandwidth) of switching between branches.

-But with Plastic SCM you can use branches that are easy and cheap to create and merge: using them for code will enable you to leverage the built-in code review on these branches.
+But with Unity Version Control you can use branches that are easy and cheap to create and merge: using them for code will enable you to leverage the built-in code review on these branches.

 Note that some studios also use task branches for assets, and include them in their code reviews.
-Plastic SCM locks extend to all branches, preventing two people from working at the same time on the same assets regardless of the branch they are one.
+Unity Version Control locks extend to all branches, preventing two people from working at the same time on the same assets regardless of the branch they are one.
 The Plastic plugin also offers [some branch support to warn users if an asset has been changed in another branch](#branches-support).

 To use branches, you would need to also close the Editor before switching from a branch to another, and before merging a branch into another: